-This course traces the historical development of the intellectual and theoretical foundations of modern public administration beginning with Woodrow Wilson's essay concerning the politics administration dichotomy through the multitude of more modern theories.
-It includes an overview of the responsibilities of public administration professionals within a democratic society, a description of the history and development of the field of public administration, and an introduction to ethical issues faced by public administrators.
-Grade Type: Letter Grade
+This course traces the historical development of the intellectual and theoretical foundations of modern public administration from the country's founding documents through the core theories and the evolution of public administration thought through the decades.
+This provides a base of knowledge on which students can build a strong understanding of modern public administration.
+It includes an overview of the role of public administration professionals within a democratic society, and an introduction to ethical issues faced by public administrators.

-MPA 520 - Leadership and Management
+MPA 520 - Public Sector Leadership